movb0/TrackyMobileApplication/README.md

 Public transportation in Sri Lanka is essential, but often unpredictable.
 Tracky was created to bridge the information gap in real-time transit data.
 By combining clean design with live location tracking, the app empowers users to make smarter, faster, and more informed travel decisions every day.

-Public transportation in Sri Lanka is essential, but often unpredictable.
-Tracky was created to bridge the information gap in real-time transit data.
-By combining clean design with live location tracking, the app empowers users to make smarter, faster, and more informed travel decisions every day.